Emily Head: Emmerdale

 In September 2016, it was announced that Head would be joining the cast of the ITV soap opera Emmerdale, playing the role of Rebecca White.
 Rebecca is the daughter of Lawrence White (John Bowe), half-sister of Chrissie White (Louise Marwood) and aunt of Lachlan White (Thomas Atkinson).
 Head made her first appearance as Rebecca on 11 October 2016.
-Head's character left Emmerdale in an episode airing 2 November 2018.
+Head's character left Emmerdale in the episode broadcast on 2 November 2018.